nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `find KEYWORD`

 * Searches through ModuleBook3.5 for tasks whose names contain `KEYWORD`.
-* You may contain multiple keywords.
+* You may key in multiple keywords.
 ModuleBook3.5 will list down all tasks that contains any of the given keyword.

 Tutorial Example:<br>
 `find Green`